dotnet/docs/docs/framework/data/wcf/defining-wcf-data-services.md

 ---
 # Defining WCF Data Services

-This section describes how to create and configure [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)] to expose data as an [!INCLUDE[ssODataFull](../../../../includes/ssodatafull-md.md)] feed.
+This section describes how to create and configure WCF Data Services to expose data as an [!INCLUDE[ssODataFull](../../../../includes/ssodatafull-md.md)] feed.
 For more information about the basic steps required to create a data service, see [Exposing Your Data as a Service](../../../../docs/framework/data/wcf/exposing-your-data-as-a-service-wcf-data-services.md).

 ## In This Section

  [Configuring the Data Service](../../../../docs/framework/data/wcf/configuring-the-data-service-wcf-data-services.md)

- Describes the data service configuration options provided by [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)].
+ Describes the data service configuration options provided by WCF Data Services.

  [Data Services Providers](../../../../docs/framework/data/wcf/data-services-providers-wcf-data-services.md)